Size ranking: 12th

 Undeterred, Heracles heaved up his mighty club and made after the animal, which retreated into its cave.
 Heracles blocked up one of the entrances and went in through the other.
 He grappled with the lion, locking his huge arm around its throat and choking the beast to death.
 Heracles carried the lion’s corpse away in triumph on his shoulders.
 Later he used the creature’s own razor-sharp claws to cut off its pelt, which he wore as a cloak.
 The lion’s gaping mouth bobbing above his own head made Heracles look more fearsome than ever.

 The Greeks knew the constellation as Λέων, simply ‘lion’, and it is easy to make out the shape of a crouching lion among its stars.
 The head and chest are outlined by six stars arranged in the shape of a sickle.
 At the foot of the Sickle, marking the lion’s heart (according to Ptolemy’s description), is the constellation’s brightest star, Alpha Leonis, which we call Regulus, Latin for ‘little king’.
 Ptolemy in the Almagest called it Βασιλίσκος (Basiliskos, or Basiliscus in Latin transliteration) which means the same.
-The name Basiliskos first appeared in print with the Greek writer Geminus, roughly two centuries before Ptolemy; the earlier writers Aratus and Eratosthenes gave the star no name at all.
+The name Basiliskos first appeared in print with the Greek writer Geminus, roughly two centuries before Ptolemy; the earlier writers Aratus and Eratosthenes gave the star no name at all, but the Babylonians knew it as LUGAL, ‘king’.

 According to the star name expert Paul Kunitzsch, the Latin name Regulus first appeared in several publications in the early 16th century by three different scholars who each seem to have derived it independently from the Greek: Petrus Apianus (Peter Apian) in 1524 and 1533; George of Trebizond, in a translation of the Almagest published in 1528; and, earliest of all, by the German mathematician Johannes Werner (1468–1522) in a paper on the movement of the celestial sphere published in 1522.
 One of the first to adopt it was Copernicus, who is sometimes wrongly said to have invented the name.
-The Babylonians knew the star as LUGAL, ‘king’.
+Johann Bode, on his chart of Leo, added the word Kelb, from the Arabic Kalb, meaning heart.

 On Chinese star charts the Sickle of Leo is recognizable, but as part of a rather different constellation figure.
 From the top of the Sickle extended a snaking line that took in Lambda and Kappa Leonis before heading north into Lynx.
 In all, 17 stars were involved in the chain, including Regulus and Omicron and Rho Leonis either side of it; the whole formation was known as Xuanyuan, the Yellow Dragon (or, according to some, the spirit of Huangdi, the Yellow Emperor).